 How much does it cost to store pictures?

-In most smartphones, a single photo will be about 2MB.
-With that in mind, we've calculated the *approximate costs for storing 10,000 snaps through various platforms:
+With that in mind, we've calculated the approximate costs for storing 10,000 snaps through various platforms:

-• £5.70 CDs (£10 for 50 blank 700MB discs)
+• Around £6.90 for CDs (based on a spend of £11.85 for a pack of 50 blank 700MB discs)

-* Where applicable, pricing averaged from a selection of best-selling products on Amazon
+Where applicable, pricing averaged from a selection of best-selling products on Amazon.

 Cloud storage: which is best for you?

-Cloud storageFree storage allowanceIf you pay
+Cloud storageFree storage allowancePaid plans

 Amazon Photos5GB